1938 FIFA World Cup final tournament

 The final tournament of the 1938 FIFA World Cup was a single-elimination tournament involving the 16 teams which qualified for the tournament.
 The tournament began with the round of 16 on 4 June and concluded with the final on 19 June 1938.
 Italy won the final 4–2 for their second World Cup title.

-All times are in Western European Summer Time (UTC+1).
+Kick off times were scheduled at 17:00 for weekend matches (round of 16, quarter-finals and both finals), at 18:00 for matches in the middle of the week (semi-finals and replays).